Leon Sylvers III: Recent work

 In the '90s Leon would work with R&B New Jack Producer Teddy Riley on his group Blackstreet's debut album Blackstreet.
 Leon helped co-write Blackstreet's US Top 10 hit "Before I Let You Go".
 Leon would also work with Riley again this time helping write two songs on New Kids on the Block's Face the Music as well as the song "Love Online" on Guy's reunion album Guy III.
 Riley credited Leon for his ability to make lyrics work with a given melody, saying he was "probably the number one best."

 In 1992 Leon co-produced nine of the 10 songs on Double Action Theatre's self-titled debut on PolyGram.
-The album received mix reviews, with one critic writing, "the group gets caught up in its own hype, forgetting that before a singer can deliver a message, he first has to deliver a song."
+The album received mixed reviews, with one critic writing, "the group gets caught up in its own hype, forgetting that before a singer can deliver a message, he first has to deliver a song."

 In 2009, Sylvers produced an album from N'dambi, Pink Elephant, which included songs written by Sylvers and his son, Leon Sylvers IV.

 In December 2010, Leon Sylvers III received a Grammy nomination from the National Academy of Recording Arts and Sciences for Best Engineered Album, Non-Classical, for N'dambi's album Pink Elephant.

 In 2011, he remixed Gladys Knight's new single, a re-recording of the Leiber/Stoller classic "I (Who Have Nothing)", a recording produced by his son, Leon Sylvers IV.

 In 2015, Sylvers collaborated with Dâm-Funk on his third album Invite The Light.
 Sylvers once served as a mentor to Dâm-Funk in the early 1990s.

 In 2019, Sylvers started producing and writing with Pop / R&B singer / songwriter Nikkole on her fifth album to be released in 2021'.